RyanCA/bootstrapspring/readme_learningcurves.txt

     when you see a foreign key column and two entity classes involved, you should probably map it with @ManyToOne and nothing else.

-05. A java class should be mapped as Entity or Embeddeble?
+05. A java class should be mapped as Entity or Embedable?
     If the id of the class will not be used as foreign key for other tables, then map this class as Embedable otherwise as entity.
     Quote from 7.3.2: